dorado-ai-devops/ai-log-analyzer-devops/README_ENG.md

 - 🐳 Docker-ready and Kubernetes-deployable
 - ✍️ Modular and editable prompt templates
 - 📁 Works fully online or offline
+- 🛠️ Integrated Makefile for build and deployment automation

 ---